-Section 55.
-Rights of a Juvenile. - Pursuant to the UNCRC, every child alleged or accused of having infringed the penal law has at least the following guarantees:
+Section 7.
+Rights of a Juvenile.
+Pursuant to the United Nations Convention on the Rights of the Child (UNCRC), every child alleged or accused of having infringed the penal law has at least the following guarantees:

-- a.
-To be presumed innocent until proven guilty according to law; - To be informed promptly and directly of the charges against him or her, if appropriate, through his or her parents or legal guardians, and to have legal or other appropriate assistance in the preparation and presentation of his or her defense; - c.
+- To be presumed innocent until proven guilty according to law; - b.
+To be informed promptly and directly of the charges against him or her, if appropriate, through his or her parents or legal guardians, and to have legal or other appropriate assistance in the preparation and presentation of his or her defense; - c.
 To have the matter determined without delay by a competent, independent and impartial authority or judicial body in a fair hearing according to law, in the presence of legal or other appropriate assistance and, unless it is considered not to be in the best interest of the child, in particular, taking into account his or her age or situation, his or her parents or legal guardians; - d.
 Not to be compelled to give testimony or to confess guilt; to examine adverse witness and to obtain the participation of and examination of the witness on his or her behalf under conditions of equality; - e.
 If considered to have infringed the penal law, to have the decision and any measure imposed in consequence thereof reviewed by a higher competent, independent and impartial authority or judicial body according to law; - f.
-To have the free assistance of an interpreter if the child cannot understand or speak the language used; - g.
+To have the free assistance of an interpreter if the child cannot understand or speak the language used; and - g.
 To have his or her privacy fully respected in all stages of the proceedings.

-Section 56.
-System of Diversion. - A system of diversion is hereby established wherein juveniles shall as much as possible be referred to alternative measures without undergoing court proceedings.
+Section 8.
+System of Diversion.
+A system of diversion is hereby established wherein juveniles shall as much as possible be referred to alternative measures without undergoing court proceedings.
 Diversion shall apply to a child or youth as defined in Section 7 of this Code and subject to the conditions hereinafter provided.

-Section 57.
-Level of Diversion. - Diversion shall be conducted at the barangay and police levels.
+Section 9.
+Level of Diversion.
+Diversion shall be conducted at the barangay and police levels.
 The Lupong Tagapamayapa and the Child and Youth Relations Unit (CYRU) are the competent authorities to conduct diversion proceedings.

-Section 58.
-Duty to Inform Child of His/Her Offense. - The competent authorities are duty-bound to explain to the minor in a language known and understood by her/him the consequences of her/his acts and/or omission.
-The minor's responsibility for the commission of any felony shall be explained to her/him with a view towards counseling and rehabilitating her/him, and avoiding her/his contact with the criminal justice system and indemnifying the victim/s if there be any.
+Section 10.
+Duty to Inform Child of His/ Her Offense.
+The competent authorities are dutybound to explain to the minor in a language known and understood by her/him the consequences of her/his acts and/or omission.
+The minor's responsibility for the commission of any felony shall be explained to her/him with a view towards counseling and rehabilitating Page 29 of 40 SB MUNICIPAL ORDINANCE NO. 20-010, Series of 2020 her/him, and avoiding her/his contact with the criminal justice system and indemnifying the victim/s if there be any.

-Section 59.
-Indigenous Modes of Diversion. - Indigenous modes of conflict resolution in harmony with international and national human rights and child's rights standards shall be resorted to and encouraged.
+Section 11.
+Indigenous Modes of Diversion.
+Indigenous modes of conflict resolution in harmony with international and national human rights and child's rights standards shall be resorted to and encouraged.
 The minor's and her/his family's active participation in efforts towards conflict resolution shall be optimized.
-The family shall be held answerable as well as exercise parental care and supervision over the person of the minor:
+The family shall be held answerable as well as exercise parental care and supervision over the person of the minor;

-Section 60.
-Termination of Case. - If the competent authorities determine that the child did not commit the offense charged, the case shall be terminated and a decision to that effect shall be written and explained to both parties.
+Section 12.
+Termination of Case.
+If the competent authorities determine that the child did not commit the offense charged, the case shall be terminated and a decision to that effect shall be written and explained to both parties.